marijnh/Eloquent-JavaScript/04_data.md

 other cases you can just immediately return the result of applying `===`.

-{{index "for/in loop", "in operator"}}
+{{index "Object.keys method", "in operator"}}

-Use a `for`/`in` loop to go over the properties.
+Use `Object.keys` to go over the properties.
 You need to test whether both objects have the same set of property names and whether those properties have identical values.
 The first test can be done by counting the properties in both objects and returning false if the numbers of properties are different.
 If they're the same, then go over the properties of one object, and for each of them, verify that the